nxp-mcuxpresso/rpmsg-lite/README.md

 ![RPMsg Lite copy and no-copy interface, multiple scenarios](./doxygen/images/rpmsg_lite_send_receive.png)

+## Examples

+RPMsg_Lite multicore examples are part of NXP MCUXpressoSDK packages.
+Visit [https://mcuxpresso.nxp.com](https://mcuxpresso.nxp.com) to configure, build and download these packages.
+To get the board list with multicore support (RPMsg_Lite included) use filtering based on Middleware and search for 'multicore' string.
+Once the selected package with the multicore middleware is downloaded, see

+<MCUXpressoSDK_install_dir>/boards/<board_name>/multicore_examples for RPMsg_Lite multicore examples with 'rpmsg_lite_' name prefix.

+Another way of getting NXP MCUXpressoSDK RPMsg_Lite multicore examples is using the [mcux-sdk](https://github.com/nxp-mcuxpresso/mcux-sdk) Github repo.
+Follow the description how to use the West tool to clone and update the mcuxsdk repo in [readme Overview section](https://github.com/nxp-mcuxpresso/mcux-sdk#overview).
+Once done the armgcc rpmsg_lite examples can be found in

+mcuxsdk/examples/<board_name>/multicore_examples

+You can use the evkmimxrt1170 as the board_name for instance.
+Similar to MCUXpressoSDK packages the RPMsg_Lite examples use the 'rpmsg_lite_' name prefix.

 # Configuration options

 The RPMsg-Lite can be configured at the compile time.
 The default configuration is defined in the rpmsg_default_config.h header file.
 This configuration can be customized by the user by including rpmsg_config.h file with custom settings.
 The following table summarizes all possible RPMsg-Lite configuration options.